fruether/MyProject/folder/README.md

 ### Inside Predicates

-Every predicate has a predicate description that informs the predicate101 module about different handy stuff.
-For example it tells about the module and metadata dependencies.
+Every predicate has a predicate description that informs the [predicates101meta](https://github.com/101companies/101worker/tree/master/modules/predicates101meta) module about the module name, the metadata as well as modul dependencies and the minmum and maximum arguments.
 Although it can depend on metadata there is right now no way to tell what metadata the predicates obtains.
-We decided against giving that option because right now we did not saw a use case where that option would be of any use.
-It is, however, possible to have a dependency to a specific metadata key:
+We decided against giving that option, because right now there is no use case where that option would be of any use.

 ```
 {